AdobeDocs/experience-manager-65.en/help/managing/best-practices.md

 * **Communication**

   Communication is always key to the success of any project.
-You need to communicate clearly and efficiently to ensure that everyone is:
+Communicate clearly and efficiently to ensure that everyone is:

     * Working towards the same basic goals
     * From the same information base